Landscape Regulations & Review

 Purpose

-The City's Development and Neighborhood Services Department performs landscape inspections for new construction projects and annually inspects properties for compliance with approved plans to ensure that vegetation has not been lost due to natural disasters or poor maintenance.
-The City staff works with the community to improve deficiencies in the landscape as well as aide in plant placement and selection.
-We continuously strive to keep Greenacres a place that our residents and business owners can be proud of.
+For over 30 years, the City has been recognized as a Tree City USA by the Arbor Day Foundation.
+The City is committed to maintaining and increasing the overall aesthetic and environmental quality of our public, commercial, and non-residential properties.
+The City's Development and Neighborhood Services Department performs landscape inspections for new construction projects and annually inspects properties with approved landscape plans to ensure compliance and that vegetation has not been lost due to poor maintenance practices or natural disasters.
+Staff works with the community to improve deficiencies in the landscape, aids in plant placement and selection, and continuously strives to keep Greenacres a place that our residents and business owners can be proud of.

 Landscape Code